Backdoor Attack on Vertical Federated Graph Neural Network Learning: Abstract

 \section{Abstract}

-Federated Graph Neural Network (FedGNN) is a privacy-preserving machine learning technology that combines federated learning (FL) and graph neural networks (GNNs).
-It offers a privacy-preserving solution for training GNNs using isolated graph data.
-Vertical Federated Graph Neural Network (VFGNN) is an important branch of FedGNN, where data features and labels are distributed among participants, and each participant has the same sample space.
-Due to the difficulty of accessing and modifying distributed data and labels, the vulnerability of VFGNN to backdoor attacks remains largely unexplored.
-In this context, we propose BVG, the first method for backdoor attacks in VFGNN.
-Without accessing or modifying labels, BVG uses multi-hop triggers and requires only four target class nodes for an effective backdoor attack.
-Experiments show that BVG achieves high attack success rates (ASR) across three datasets and three different GNN models, with minimal impact on main task accuracy (MTA).
-We also evaluate several defense methods, further validating the robustness and effectiveness of BVG.
-This finding also highlights the need for advanced defense mechanisms to counter sophisticated backdoor attacks in practical VFGNN applications.
+Federated Graph Neural Network (FedGNN) integrate federated learning (FL) with graph neural networks (GNNs) to enable privacy-preserving training on distributed graph data.
+Vertical Federated Graph Neural Network (VFGNN), a key branch of FedGNN, handles scenarios where data features and labels are distributed among participants.
+Despite the robust privacy-preserving design of VFGNN, we have found that it still faces the risk of backdoor attacks, even in situations where labels are inaccessible.
+This paper proposes BVG, a novel backdoor attack method that leverages multi-hop triggers and backdoor retention, requiring only four target-class nodes to execute effective attacks.
+Experimental results demonstrate that BVG achieves nearly 100\% attack success rates across three commonly used datasets and three GNN models, with minimal impact on the main task accuracy.
+We also evaluated various defense methods, and the BVG method maintained high attack effectiveness even under existing defenses.
+This finding highlights the need for advanced defense mechanisms to counter sophisticated backdoor attacks in practical VFGNN applications.